will118/EPL-DB/README.md

 ====================

 ![Early days](/ss/1.gif "Love it")
-> Pre-Alpha
+> Alpha

 I wanted marginally relevant information to have on my other/second screen during a match.

-That is the "second screen" one-page thing.
+Like a "second screen" single page app, Devise/OAuth(GitHub) login and I plan to add customisable aspects

 - Live graphs of 4 or 5 metrics.
 - League table as it stands